 More forest scrolls by.
 Those new drought-tolerant conifers.
 A village with a row of empty flagpoles next to a small supermarket and a road bridge over a wide river choked with boulders.
 A scattering of people staring down at the tea-coloured water.
 It begins to rain and the driver turns on wipers and dims the windows against the glare from the wet road.
 The bus hurtles on with passengers rocked into silence.

-In the fields beside the road the ebb and retreat of human habitation.
+In the fields beside the road, signs of the ebb and retreat of human habitation.
 Decrepit and rusted farm machinery, wind turbines bladeless like petal-less poppies.
 Cottages, a few still maybe home to people, others with sagging roofs and windows blinded.
 A cluster of new-looking biofab tanks behind razor-polymer fences, government agency logos evidence of some desperate attempt to… what? where are the people?

 He turns back to the path, goes on, feeling dwarfed by the landscape.
 Cresting the rise he sees the trees and stands for a long time, thinking.
 I remember this as open ground.
 Bog.
 Someone has been busy.
 Where the path leads into the forest he sees ash, alder, birch, some willow.
 In the shade of the trees he stops to extract the crumpled jacket from the now empty bag, and shrugs it on.

 The forest ends without warning past a bend, and the man looks down the slope to the beach.
 The line of dunes separating it from the loch, low hills beyond.
-He realises he is still wearing his watch and glances at.
+He realises that he’s still wearing his watch and glances at.
 Nearly seven.
-He begins to decend the sandy path, following the switchbacks and trying to ignore the stabs of pain in his leg.
+He begins to descend the sandy path, following the switchbacks and trying to ignore the stabs of pain in his leg.

 And then he is on the beach.
 Flat sand stretches ahead, to his left the green-grey, quietly thunderous ocean.
 Relentless, inexhaustible.

 He stares for a long time, remembering when he walked this beach in the half light in that younger, stronger body.
 How many years?
 He picks up a stone; shiny-wet and toffee coloured.
 Turns it in his hand then pockets it.
 He looks out to where the sea-stack used to be: just a stump now.
 Grimaces.
 Years.
 Time.
-His perspective seems to shift.
+For a moment his perspective seems to shift away from his body.
 Just an old man on a beach staring at the waves.

 A wave plunges is and he feels wind-blown spray on his face, drawing him back to the present.
 He turns to walk slowly up the beach towards the outflow of the loch where the fresh water meets the salt ocean.